The Quick and Easy Guide to Jabber/XMPP

 Do as many of the following as possible -

-This is an easy way to contribute to free software and privacy-respecting technologies, without requiring the skills of a programmer, translator, or designer.
-6 Of course, XMPP clients are also - like most FOSS projects - in need of developers, translators, and designers.
+This is an easy way to contribute to freedom-respecting software and privacy-respecting technologies, without requiring the skills of a programmer, translator, or designer.
+8 Of course, XMPP clients are also - like most FOSS projects - in need of developers, translators, and designers.

-The more people who use and promote XMPP exclusively, the sooner we get a world where private, federated, featureful, user-friendly, and sustainable communication built on free software becomes the norm.
+The more people who use and promote XMPP exclusively, the sooner we get a world where freedom-respecting, privacy-conscious, federated, and sustainable communication becomes the norm.